danth/pathfinder.vim/README.md

   \ ]
 ```

+This contains all supported motions by default, so you only need to change it
+if you want to adjust the weighting.

-`weight` sets the cost of using each motion, and `rweight` sets the cost of
+`weight` sets the cost of using the motion, and `rweight` sets the cost of
 each time it is repeated after that.
-Setting `rweight` lower than `weight`
+Setting the `rweight`s lower than the
-means that it is preferred to repeat the same motion again than to use two
+`weight`s means that it is preferred to repeat the same motion again than to
-different motions.
+use two different motions.

 The weights in the default settings are just the number of keypresses to perform
 the motion. `rweight` is set to 1 for almost everything.